Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 #### 2.1.1 General

 - Bloom is an effect that adds a glow to very bright objects.
-- Emission maps can be used to highlight texels to be bloomed.
+- Emission maps highlight the pixels to be bloomed.

 #### 2.1.2 Properties